Mid Century Hutch | Thrift Store Makeover

 Preparing to Paint MCM Hutch

-A putty knife and needle-nosed pliers helped remove the glass in the mid-century modern hutch.
+A putty knife and needle-nose pliers were used to remove the glass from the mid-century modern hutch.

-This is how the glass was held in place in the cabinet.
+This is how the glass was secured in the cabinet.
 I took a picture of the hinges to know how to reattach them when the time was right.
-Tip: take photos that will enable you to reassemble your project.
+Tip: Take photos that will enable you to reassemble your project.

 Step 1 Clean and Degrease